malleable-systems/malleable.systems/content/pages/participate.md

 * Subscribe to the [newsletter][newsletter] if you prefer to receive the blog content via email

+The [Matrix room][matrix] currently has the most activity, so we encourage you to give that a try.

 ### Contribute

 We'd like to host several kinds of posts from different voices in the community.